 Statement:

-Consider the array A with N elements, each

-with N elements all being the same number a.
+Consider an array A with N elements all being the same number a.
 Define the product transformation right to it for i∈(1, 2,.., N-1), with the last number AN remaining the same.
 For example, if we start with array A with a=2 and N=4 after one product transformation A=[4, 4, 4, 2], and after two product transformations A=[16, 16, 8, 2].
 Your simple task is to calculate array A after M product transformations.
 Since the numbers can get quite big you should output them modulo Q.

-For example, if n=12, then A={1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12}, and the set {1, 3, 4, 5, 7, 9, 11,12} is good, while {1, 4, 5, 6,7, 9, 11} is not good (note that set C from the third property doesn't have to be a superset of B).

-Given positive integer numbers n and b compute the following:

-The number of elements in every good set;

-With how many zeros the total number of good sets ends, if written in base b.

 Input:

 The first and only line of input contains four integers N, M, a, Q.